 - French Stream school champion: 2 French poems

 - A parent/guardian signs a permission form (students who are 18 or older sign the appropriate form themselves).

 - The student and teacher film each recitation separately according to our specifications.

 - A teacher logs in to their Poetry In Voice account and uploads the permission form and recitation videos by the contest deadline.
-(For further instructions, check out our How to Upload Videos video)
+(For further instructions, check out our How to Upload Videos page.)

 - Judges from across the country evaluate the recitations.

 - The student and submitting teacher are notified by email about the results:

 In the Junior Online Finals, the 3 top-scoring students in each stream win:

 - 1st place: $300 for the student, $200 for the purchase of poetry books for their school library

 - 2nd place: $200 for the student, $200 for the purchase of poetry books for their school library